laoqiu233/minesweeper-react/README.md

 ![Minesweeper in React](./imgs/title.png)

-This is a project written for the internship contest at VK.
+This is a project wri   tten for the internship contest at VK.
 Around 10 hours total was spent on making this project from scratch.

 ![Gameplay screenshots](./imgs/gameplay.png)